Hi, I’m Mark Morphew

 After switching up his carrier, Mark found himself dumping his chef whites in favor of a barista apron.
 Soon after, he began working and managing popular cafes and restaurants around the United Kingdom.
 Later he moved to the Middle East where he spent over a decade running various hospitality operations – and so the journey began.

-Fast forward a decade or so.
-Today, Mark is a stay at home Dad who loves nothing more than to write about all things coffee and help to educate others on how to brew great-tasting coffee at home – minus the “fluff” and confusion of course.
+Fast forward.
+Today, Mark is enjoying life somewhere in South East Asia.
+He’s a stay at home Dad who loves nothing more than to write about all things to do with coffee.

 - Decaf coffee is for wimps!
 I don’t touch decaf coffee.
 If you’re drinking coffee, you need to “go all-in.”
-Plus, the process to extract and remove caffeine from coffee isn’t the healthiest for both you and the environment.
+Plus, the process of extracting and removing caffeine from coffee isn’t the healthiest for both you and the environment.

 - Got no time for instant coffee!
 Instant coffee is like instant noodles in the food world – garbage!
 Brewing coffee isn’t about how quickly you can get it down your throat, nor is it about the caffeine kick.
 The complete process from seed to tree, hands to machines, green to roasted, and finally shop to the consumer is a ritual I cherish and a hobby that gives me real satisfaction.

 - Don’t forget about the farmers!
-If it weren’t for the farmers at the far end of the line who get paid a pittance for their labor-intensive work you wouldn’t be sat here now enjoying that cup of great-tasting coffee.
-Where possible, I try to pay recognition where appropriate, to the entire coffee chain, and in particular, the farmers and direct plantation workers.
+If it weren’t for the farmers at the far end of the line who get paid a pittance for their labor-intensive work, you wouldn’t be sat here now enjoying that cup of great-tasting coffee.
+Where possible, I try to pay recognition where appropriate, to the entire coffee chain, particularly the farmers and direct plantation workers.